-- In The Land Before Time II, a villainous Struthiomimus sings a song about how much he loves eggs.
+- In The Land Before Time II: The Great Valley Adventure, a villainous Struthiomimus sings a song about how much he loves eggs.

 - In The Little Mermaid (1989), Sebastian the crab encounters the royal chef, who is hammily singing about how much he loves to slice up and cook fish to eat.
 Sebastian is horrified and grossed out.

 - The Polar Express has a song-and-dance number about hot chocolate.